Q: How do I fix the 7-zip headers error I encountered?

 When running self-extractors, you may run into a “header corrupt” error message on your screen, for instance, the WinZip “header corrupt” message shows like this:

 Below are major reasons why you may see the “header corrupt” error message when trying to extract Zip files:

-The “header corrupt” message may be due to complications in the process of installation of programs you have downloaded, such as WinZip, 7-zip, Matlab, PalTalk and so on.
+- The “header corrupt” message may be due to complications in the process of installation of programs you have downloaded, such as WinZip, 7-zip, Matlab, PalTalk, and so on.
 Therefore, there is a great chance that these applications are experiencing a malfunction in getting installed, thereby causing you to see the “header corrupt” error message.

-The header error can also occur due to a sudden shutdown of your system as a result of power failure.
+- The header error can also occur due to the sudden shutdown of your system as a result of power failure.
 When you are still in the process of extracting or uncompressing your zip file and a system shutdown interrupts it, you may not be able to access the file when next you try to extract it.